Transparency of History in Galactic Game Theory

 A key dynamic is whether cooperators believe in moral improvement and rehabilitation or see a historically aggressive civilization as too risky to allow the chance to repeat such actions.

-Would Cooperators Trust Less Civilizations With “Immoral Histories”?
+Would Cooperators Trust Less Civilisations With “Immoral Histories”?

 Yes, but with nuance.
-Context Matters: A civilization may have had a violent or oppressive past but then reformed, especially once it recognized moral truths or changed leadership.
+Context Matters: A civilisation may have had a violent or oppressive past but then reformed, especially once it recognised moral truths or changed leadership.
 Cooperators might look for proof of genuine reform, new governance structures, institutional checks to ensure atrocities aren’t repeated.
-Also cooperators might consider the nature and recency of offences – if the immoral acts were recent and the civilization shows no sign of regret or reparation, the trust penalty could be severe.
+Also cooperators might consider the nature and recency of offences – if the immoral acts were recent and the civilisation shows no sign of regret or reparation, the trust penalty could be severe.
 If it’s ancient history, overshadowed by millennia of good conduct, the cooperator response might be more lenient.

-Because so much can be “seen” via signals, a civilization’s attempts to cover up wrongdoing or to rationalize it in obviously false ways might worsen distrust.
+Because so much can be “seen” via signals, a civilisation’s attempts to cover up wrongdoing or to rationalise it in obviously false ways might worsen distrust.
 A posture of honesty, restitution, and robust reforms might mitigate suspicion over time.

 Hence, the impetus for civilisations to keep their moral house in order, or at least be seen transparently addressing past injustices.